isomerpages/bca-peb/_pe-registration-examinations/Apply for FEE.md

 <br>Mechanical engineering – 6 January 2026</p>
 <p>For information on FEE 2026, please refer to <a href="/files/Downloads/Info on Exams/fee_2026.pdf" rel="noopener nofollow" target="_blank">Information for Applicants – Fundamentals of Engineering Examination 2026</a>
 <br>
 <br>The next examination is tentatively scheduled around Jan 2027.
-Application
+The application
-to sit for examination will start in Jul 2026.</p>
+to sit for the examination will tentatively commence in July 2026</p>